-In 2015, the Los Angeles County Board of Supervisors established the Affordable Housing Coordinating Committee and the Affordable Housing Budget Unit and declared a state of emergency on homelessness.
-That same year, the Board launched the Homeless Initiative, an inclusive and comprehensive planning process that included 18 policy summits on nine topics from October 1 to December 3, 2015, brought together 25 County departments, 30 cities and other public agencies, and over 100 community partners and stakeholders.
-The Homeless
+In 2015, the Los Angeles County Board of Supervisors established the Affordable Housing Coordinating Committee and the Affordable Housing Budget Unit and declared a state of emergency on homelessness in LA County.
+As part of their efforts, the Board launched the Homeless Initiative, an inclusive and comprehensive planning process that brought together diverse stakeholders, including 25 County departments, 30 cities and other public agencies, and over 100 community partners.

-Initiative generated a set of 47 coordinated and integrated strategies divided into the following six areas: Homelessness Prevention; Subsidized Housing; Increasing Income; Case Management and Services; creation of a Coordinated System; and Increasing Affordable/Homeless Housing.
+The Homeless Initiative facilitated 18 policy summits on nine topics from October 1 to December 3, 2015, and resulted in the development of 47 coordinated and integrated strategies.
+These strategies were divided into six areas: Homelessness Prevention, Subsidized Housing, Increasing Income, Case Management and Services, creation of a Coordinated System, and Increasing Affordable/Homeless Housing.